 It was all so depressing that she decided to post the motel on AirBNB.
 Maybe some extra customers would help.
 After snapping a few photos, she spent her smoke break using Instagram presets to edit them.

-It was thoughts like these she used to distract herself when she took her smoke breaks.
-Standing under the glaring sun, she scrolled on her phone, the window units of the rooms at her back creating a dull roar that almost drowned out the noise of the neighbors on their third fight of the week.
+Jolie stood under the glaring sun, a cigarette sizzling between her fingers, and scrolled back through the photos.
+Somehow she’d made the motel look worse.
+How did people do this?
+The window units of the rooms at her back created a dull roar that almost drowned out the noise of the neighbors on their third fight of the week.
 Almost.

 Nodding toward the sound of yelling and a banging door in the house on the other side of the parking lot, he spoke in a thick accent.
-“They do this often?”
+“They do this much?”

 Jolie ground her cigarette into the sidewalk with the toe of her shoe.
 “Sure.
 Who cares?”
-And then she stepped back into the office, letting the icy cold air wash over her with a shiver.
-But after a few minutes, Jolie left the front desk and looked through the dusty curtains to find that the old man was still out in the sun, a dark stain spreading across his back, peering at the house with the fight.
+Retreating to the office, she took a deep breath and let the icy cold air wash over her.
+Jolie decided to give up on the photos and instead opened up her Notes to write a description of the motel for the listing.
+“Bohemian, trendy studio apartment.”
+“Kitschy and cute watering hole.”
+“Private and cozy getaway.”
+“Middle of nowhere dump ripe for murder.”
+Slamming her phone on the counter, Jolie walked to the window and peered through the dusty curtains.
+22B was still out in the sun, a dark stain spreading across his back, peering at the house with the fight.